NIST AI Risk Management Framework

 This helps organizations build trustworthy AI systems that manage risks while enabling innovation.

-Implement AI governance
+Put in place AI governance

 The AI Governance Challenge

-Organizations deploying AI systems face mounting pressure to demonstrate responsible AI practices.
+Organizations deploying AI systems face mounting pressure to show responsible AI practices.
 Regulators, customers, and stakeholders demand transparency, fairness, and accountability.
 The White House Executive Order on AI and emerging regulations worldwide require AI risk management.
 Without systematic governance, AI systems create reputational, legal, operational, and ethical risks.

-The reality?
-AI presents unique risks:algorithmic bias, lack of transparency, unexpected behaviors, and societal impacts:that traditional risk management doesn't address.
+In short, AI presents unique risks:algorithmic bias, lack of transparency, unexpected behaviors, and societal impacts:that traditional risk management doesn't address.
 NIST AI Risk Management Framework provides structured approach to identifying, assessing, and mitigating AI-specific risks while enabling responsible innovation.

 Why Ad Hoc AI Governance Fails